 8. Tell Her She’s Pooping While Pushing

 FYI, a lot of moms poop while they are pushing.
 It’s normal and shouldn’t be something announced to the room.
-As a mother pushes her baby down, the baby’s head is pressing against her colon and that causes any stool to pass.
+As a mother pushes her baby down, the baby’s head presses against her colon, and that causes a stool to pass.
 So if it happens, ignore it.
 Do not point it out.
 Do not tell her about it later.
-She has already had to be vulnerable and lose all modesty as she exposes her privates to all the strangers and guests in the room.
-The last thing you want to do is embarrass her by pointing out something that she have no control over.
+She’s already having to be vulnerable and lose all modesty as she exposes her privates to the strangers and guests in the room.
+The last thing you want to do is embarrass her by pointing out something she has no control over.

 9. Steal Her Thunder!

 Have I left anything off the list, ladies?
-Let me know in the comments below!
-We all want you to have the best experience possible so here’s to preparing every guest and support person before the big day!
+We all want you to have the best experience possible, so here’s to preparing every guest and support person before the big day!